GimelStudio/GimelStudio/README.md

 **The original (more stable) version of Gimel Studio is available [here](https://github.com/Correct-Syntax/Gimel-Studio).**

 This repository tracks the *next step* of Gimel Studio (the v0.6.x series) to become a truly usable and serious node-based, non-destructive image editor.
-It is currently in ``initial planning/development stage`` and things will probably change from what is currently here.
+It is currently in ``initial development stage`` and things will probably change from what is currently here.

 **We're especially seeking Python and/or GLSL developers, 3D artists, photographers and UI designers to help with the project.** However, even if you have none of these skills you're still welcome, of course, to give feedback and suggest ideas and improvements. :)